annotation/text-fabric/tf/convert/app/transcription.md

 feature | description
 --- | ---
-`chunk` | sequence number of the chunk within the file, starting with 1.
+`«chunk»` | sequence number of the «chunk» within the «file», starting with 1.

 «endModelI»